carolinamattsson/carolinamattsson.github.io/index.md

 # Hello!

-I am a network scientist developing the analysis tools and modelling frameworks we need to study the economy as a complex system.
-Currently I work as a postdoc with the Computational Network Science lab within LIACS at Leiden University, where I study the structure of production networks, real-world transaction data from payment systems, and temporal network representations.
+I am a network scientist developing the data, theory, and tools we need to study the economy as a complex system.
+Currently I work as a Researcher at CENTAI Institute in Turin, Italy.
+My published works include papers on transaction data from payment systems, the structure of production networks, and temporal network representations.
 Aspects of my research are explicitly policy- or industry- facing, having participated in projects with the Dutch Ministry of Economics and Climate, Statistics Netherlands, Microfinance Opportunities, the IFC (World Bank), and Telenor Research.
-Back in May 2020, I became one of the first to graduate from the innovative Network Science PhD program out of the Network Science Institute at Northeastern University.
-I have been an NSF Graduate Research Fellow, an NSF INTERN, and a member of the Lazer Lab advancing methods in computational social science.
+My research has been funded via the NSF Graduate Research Fellowship, the NSF INTERN program, as well as grants by the World Bank and the Gates Foundation.

+### Affiliations

+Researcher, CENTAI Institute (2023-)

+Guest, Computational Network Science (2022-)
+Postdoc, Computational Network Science (2020-2022) LIACS, Leiden University

+Doctoral student, Lazer Lab (2014-2020)
+Network Science Institute, Northeastern University

 ### Education